hasauino/auto_stamp/README.md

 ### Features:

-- [x] a GUI which enables user to select the stamp image, the folder which contains `pdf` documents (to be stamped).
+- [x] a GUI which enables user to select the stamp image, the folder which contains the documents to be stamped.
 - [x] Stamp scaling.
 - [x] Auto placement of stamp, it finds a suitable place to put the stamp on.
 - [x] Preview panel to help user adjust the scale of the stamp.
+- [x] Support most common image formats and `pdf` files.

 # Installation